Orthodox Muslims are doing this all over the world, attacking westerners and their own fellow Muslims alike. Why?

 26. It is forbidden to kill a Muslim (except for a just cause).
 It is not forbidden to kill an infidel.
 This causes a bond between Muslims, fear in non-Muslims, and motivation to become Muslim.
 This is also another example of an explicit Islamic double standard.

-WE CAN ADMIRE the brilliance of the Islamic memeplex in an abstract, intellectual sort of way, but it is terrifyingly real.
+We might admire the brilliance of the Islamic memeplex in an abstract, intellectual sort of way, but it is terrifyingly real.
 Millions of people try to follow these memes to the letter.
 And their belief in the memeplex is strongly supported by the side-effects of Shari'a law.
 By making the government and laws ruled by Islam, the memeplex applies two powerful principles of influence: social proof, and authority.

 Everyone practices the religion in an Islamic state (or they are flogged, taxed, or killed) and no one can criticize it, not friend-to-friend, and not through any media.
 The psychological impact of this is enormous.
 Three generations later, it would be almost impossible for any Muslim living in that state to think outside of Islam.
 The authority and social proof would be overwhelming.